 - Shut off the fuel supply using the fuel shut-off valve if it uses one.
 You can also use pinch pliers to crimp the fuel line to stop the flow.

 - Wipe the outside of the carburetor so you don’t allow any dirt to enter the carburetor while removing the bowl.

 - Have a rag or small container available to collect any fuel remaining in the bowl.

-- The carburetor may have a screw located on the side of the bowl to empty the fuel tank.
+- The carburetor may have a screw located on the side of the bowl to empty the fuel bowl.
 If yours does, remove the screw, drain the fuel into a container, and replace the screw.
 If not, proceed with the next step.